How to create LinkedIn articles (with examples)

 Examples of LinkedIn articles

 For the last section of this article, I show six examples of excellent LinkedIn articles, and I have written a short explanation of why I believe they are effective.
-I hope you'll be able to get a sense of direction using these articles as inspiration.
+I hope you can get a direction using these articles as inspiration.

 • Is John F. Kennedy's quote a vision or an objective? - An article I wrote might have yet to fit here on The Onlinification Hub.
 However, LinkedIn is a great place to try out quick ideas like this that might have a different home on your usual channels.

-• Why digital transformation fails - My colleague Martin Ray's article about the potential pitfalls of large-scale change projects was also published here on our site, but posting it separately on LinkedIn allows it to reach a different audience who may need to be made aware of Zooma's other channels.
+• Why digital transformation fails - My colleague Martin Ray's article about the potential pitfalls of large-scale change projects was also published here on our site.
+However, posting it separately on LinkedIn allows it to reach a different audience who may need to be aware of Zooma's other channels.

-• Gated content: The gated vs ungated debate - Stellan has a great deal of knowledge about this topic, so it was easy to make a LinkedIn article out of it.
+• Gated content: The gated vs ungated debate - Stellan has great knowledge about this topic, making a LinkedIn article easy.
 Importantly, it's straightforward for readers to contact the author via a LinkedIn article if they're interested in learning more about the topic.

-You can try giving LinkedIn articles an attempt and see if there is any traction on your topics and content.
+You can try LinkedIn articles to see any traction on your topics and content.

-For more insights into using social media for business, please have a look at our in-depth guide on the topic, and download the accompanying presentation below to use in your organisation.
+For more insights into using social media for business, please look at our in-depth guide on the topic, and download the accompanying presentation below to use in your organisation.

 Zooma-Pe-working-in-office